 The new CD I have been working on, Early Scottish Ragtime, (Fellside Records), has been produced and officially released on the 27th July.
-This is an interesting project (an article and a CD ) which will draw attention to American tunes in British popular/traditional dance tune books in the eighteenth and nineteenth centuries.
+This is an interesting project ( a CD and an article to follow) which will draw attention to American tunes in British popular/traditional dance tune books in the eighteenth and nineteenth centuries.
 Details and extracts from the CD are at http://www.fellside.com/shop/fe-cd/early-scottish-ragtime/ .
-Presentations on the project will be given at the Whitby Festival, the Hartlepool Festival and at a conference on aspects of ragtime at Huddersfield University in the summer.2017.
+Presentations on the project will be given at the Whitby Festival, the Hartlepool Festival and at a conference on aspects of ragtime at Huddersfield University in the summer of 2017.

 I have recently submitted an essay on 'The Street Ballad Singer in the Nineteenth Century' for a new book edited by Steve Roud and David Atkinson, probably due out next year.

 I have been back teaching at Newcastle - on a part-time basis.
 I was contacted in September 2015 to see if I could fill a gap in the teaching schedule, so I dusted down my module on 'The Musics of the Southern States' and taught it.
 It was very enjoyable - even after a five year gap.
 The module recruited an enthusiastic, interested and varied group of students.
 I enjoyed it so much I am going to do it again in the 2016-17 academic year.